-WHOIS: Information retrieved directly from the Domain Name Registrar or registry operator via theprotocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 7482, or an HTTPS website.
+WHOIS: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 7482, or an HTTPS website.

-Wildcard Certificate: A Certificate containing an asterisk () in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+Wildcard Certificate: A Certificate containing at least one Wildcard Domain Name in the Subject Alternative Names contained in the Certificate.

-Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (".") followed by a Fully-Qualified Domain Name.
+Wildcard Domain Name: A string starting with "."
+(U+002A ASTERISK, U+002E FULL STOP) immediately followed by a Fully-Qualified Domain Name.